gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #560: Social icon hover colour incorrect.
 - FIX: Issue #561: Site name compressed on small displays.
 - FIX: Alternative colours icon bar.
+- NEW: Issue #484: Save Changes/Cancel button area.
+Thanks to Christian Niemczik for supporting and funding the work on the Essential Theme.
 - NEW: Optimised columns3 layout for Tablets.

 New in 2.9.1.1